KaueReinbold/KaueReinbold/README.md

 </p>

 <p align="center">
 Innovative professional offering more than 5 years of experience in demanding environments focused on producing cutting-edge systems.
 Skilled in developing with a creative and delivery-oriented approach.
 Fast learner and seek to master new technologies.
-Works in a team and self-managed settings. <p>
+Works in a team and self-managed settings. :rocket:<p>

 <p align="center"><img width="50%" src="https://github-readme-stats.vercel.app/api?username=KaueReinbold&show_icons=true&theme=dark" /></p>